 For a break from the blue box, try making macaroni and cheese from scratch for dinner.
-This recipe from Living Well Mom was kid-approved at my house and does not include any extravagant ingredients or fancy cheeses (although you could incorporate fancy cheeses, if you wish).
-If you have milk, cheese, pasta, flour, and butter on hand, you can whip this up quickly.
+This recipe from Mom on Timeout was kid-approved at my house and does not require any extravagant ingredients or fancy cheeses.
+(Although you could incorporate fancy cheeses, if you wish, I only used cheddar, and it was delicious!).
+If you have milk, cheese, pasta, flour, and butter on hand, you can whip this up fairly quickly.
 It also calls for breadcrumbs, which add a nice texture.
-If you have leftovers, they make a nice side for the next day’s lunch or dinner.
+If you have leftovers (which you likely will – I should have halved the recipe!), they make a nice side for the next day’s lunch or dinner.

 Easy Family Dinner Idea #3: Beef Goulash